Bus Rapid Transit System Peshawar

-TransPeshawar has a 32 stations passing tracks, allowing the purpose of a “direct service” system in which buses from residential areas can access TransPeshawar dedicated bus-lanes for use as an express service directly to the city’s center.
-Each station is on average 850 meters from the previous station, with an appraised travel time of 2 minutes between head-to-head stations.
-Its main stations is Chamkani, Sethi Town, Hashtnagri, Bala Hissar Fort, Railway station, Khyber teaching Hospital, Islamia College, Tatara Park, Cancer Hospital and Karkhano is the top notch list And all the station points is given below.
+TransPeshawar has 32 stations passing tracks, allowing the purpose of a “direct service” system in which buses from residential areas can access TransPeshawar’s dedicated bus-lanes for use as an express service directly to the city’s center.
+Each station is on average 850 meters from the previous station, with an estimated travel time of 2 minutes between head-to-head stations.
+Its main stations are Chamkani, Sethi Town, Hashtnagri, Bala Hissar Fort, Railway station, Khyber Teaching Hospital, Islamia College, Tatara Park, Cancer Hospital and Karkhano is the top notch list And all the station points are given below.

 - Chughal Pura

 - Sethi Town

 - Gulbahar Square

 - Bala Hissar Fort (Phase 1, Phase 2)

 - Khyber Bazaar